terraform-google-modules/terraform-google-memorystore/test/fixtures/memcache/README.md

 # Minimal Test

-This test with create a new memcache instance.
+This test will create a new memcache instance.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs